mewt/unk/README.md

 # UNK

 UNK stands for Ultimate Ngoprek Keyboard, my own version of <a href="https://ultimatehackingkeyboard.com/">UHK</a>.
-Hope this will by my endgame (I know it's a lie) keyboard.
+Hope this will be my endgame (I know it's a lie) keyboard.
 This is still a work-in-progress build logs.

 ### Goals